Enhancement Tools¶

 Overview¶

 Wide angle lenses, especially those used in medium and large format photography, frequently do not uniformly illuminate the entire sensor plane.
-Instead, they vignette (shade) the edges and corners of the image, substantially reducing the light reaching the sensor there.
-But telelenses may show vignetting too.
+Instead, they vignette (shade) the edges and corners of the image, substantially reducing the light reaching the corners of the sensor.
+Some telephoto lenses may also suffer from vignetting.

 But there are disadvantages as well.
-Many center filters require a 1.5 or 2 f-stop filter factor adjustment, which may in turn necessitate a shutter speed so slow (since wide angle lenses, even with center filters, are best used at apertures of f/16 or smaller) that hand-holding the camera is impossible and motion blur becomes a problem when photographing moving objects.
+Many center filters require a 1.5 or 2 f-stop filter factor adjustment, which may in turn necessitate a slow shutter speed, especially since wide angle lenses, even with center filters, are best used at apertures of f/16 or smaller.
+This combination may make the shutter speed slow enough that hand-holding the camera is impossible, and motion blur becomes a problem when photographing moving objects.

 Using the vignetting correction tool¶